What is the task of the city archive?

 Have you ever wondered if that old box in the attic or basement might tell an interesting story?
 Find out now!
 If you find old diaries, documents or objects that could be of historical interest, the staff of the City Archives will be happy to examine them for you.

-Guided tours, book presentations and other events take place in the City Archive/City Museum.
-Especially popular are the city walks, which take place annually on eight different themes.
-Accompany the Mobile City Archive also exciting, touching, exciting and impressive journeys into the past of the state capital.
-Tickets can only be purchased in advance at the City Archive/City Museum.
-All dates and topics can be found in the calendar of events.
+Guided tours, book presentations and other events take place in the city archive/city museum.
+The city walks, which take place annually on various themes, are particularly popular.
+Accompany the mobile city archive on exciting, touching, thrilling and impressive journeys into the past of the state capital.
+Tickets can only be purchased in advance at Service Unit City Archive/City Museum All dates and topics can be found here.

 Is the city archive barrier-free?